1

 • When the program expects a party to take action

-• The process for contesting the determination with the Colorado Office of Administrative Courts
+• How to appeal the decision by requesting a hearing before the Colorado Office of Administrative Courts

 Final Agency Orders, Appeals, and Hearings

-A party, which may be a person or entity, has 15 business days after a notice of violation or notice of non-violation is served to appeal by requesting an administrative hearing with the Colorado Office of Administrative Courts.
+A party, which may be a person or entity, has 15 business days after the certified mailing date of a notice of violation or notice of nonviolation to appeal by requesting an administrative hearing with the Colorado Office of Administrative Courts.

 No Action

-If neither party requests a hearing within 15 business days after the notice of violation or the notice of non-violation is served, the notice becomes a final agency order.
+If neither party requests a hearing within 15 business days after the notice of violation or the notice of nonviolation is sent, the notice becomes a final agency order.

 Hearing Requested

-If one or both parties appeal by requesting a hearing within 15 business days after the notice of violation or non-violation is served, the notice is not yet a final agency order.
+If one or both parties appeal by requesting a hearing within 15 business days after the notice of violation or nonviolation is sent, the notice is not yet a final agency order.
 The person or entity that received the notice isn’t required to comply while the administrative hearing is pending.

-After the hearing, an administrative law judge enters an order within 30 days.
-This order is considered a final agency order, and the receiving party must comply with the requirements within seven days.
+After the hearing, an administrative law judge should enter an order within 30 days.
+This order is considered a final agency order, and the receiving party typically must comply with the requirements within seven days.

-As required by law, staff provide an explanation of hearing rights and the hearing process to recipients of notices of violation or non-violation.
-To request a copy of this hearing information, contact MHPOP@state.co.us or 1-833-924-1147.
+As required by law, staff provide an explanation of hearing rights and the hearing process to recipients of notices of violation or nonviolation.
+To request a copy of this hearing information, contact MHPOP@state.co.us or 1-833-924-1147 (toll free).

 For more information on how to file a request for an administrative hearing, contact the Colorado Office of Administrative Courts at OAC-GS@state.co.us or 303-866-5626.